Acer Aspire One: Mac OS X

 Through the OSx86 project, an Aspire One can boot and run a modified version of Mac OS X, including iAtkos, iDeneb, "XxX" and Kalyway distributions.
 This procedure is not supported by Apple or Acer.

 FreeBSD

 FreeBSD v.
 8.2 is known to run on the Acer Aspire One, although some limitations apply: lid close not starting a hibernate, and power management which works to a very limited degree.

 OpenBSD

 OpenBSD releases ranging from 4.4 to 6.4 are known to run on some of the many models of Aspire One, with some limitations based on BIOS and other variations.

 Android

 Some models are dual boot (e.g. D250, D260), with Android 1.6 and Windows 7 Starter.
 The computer boots up into Android first, with a tab to select Windows.
 The Android-x86 OS has limited apps available to it.
+The Android 1.6 dual boot version is not available in North America.

 FreeDOS

 It is possible to install FreeDOS on even the earliest models.
 Some peripherals, like a USB mouse or Ethernet port, will not be detected by the standard setup and may require manual tweaking.
+There are exceptions - the Aspire One ZG5 will not boot DOS directly.
+A workaround is to boot DOS from a USB drive first to access a FAT16 partition (must be the first partition) on the hard drive.